 For example, in Mississippi, the MCPA provides for civil enforcement by the Attorney General to proceed in the name of the State against an alleged violator of the Act.
-Miss.
-Code Ann. § 75-24-9.
+Id. § 75-24-9.
 Specifically, the MCPA permits the Mississippi Attorney General to bring an action against any person he believes is violating, has violated, or is about to violate the statute.
 Id.
 Under those circumstances, the Attorney General may seek a temporary or permanent injunction and, if successful, may forego the bond requirement typically imposed on others seeking injunctive relief.
 Id.
 Further, the Attorney General has an additional action for civil penalties for violation of the injunction so issued.
-Miss.
-Code Ann. § 75-24-19.
+Id. § 75-24-19.

 The Attorney General is also authorized to seek restitution and civil penalties for any violation of the MCPA.
-Miss.
-Code Ann. §§ 75-24-11 (restitution) and 75-24-19 (civil penalties).
-Specifically, the statutes provide that the court may make such additional orders or judgments, including restitution as necessary to restore the offended party, and may award civil penalties on a "per violation" bases.
+Id. §§ 75-24-11 (providing for restitution); 75-24-19 (providing for civil penalties).
+Specifically, the statutes provide that the court may make such additional orders or judgments, including restitution as necessary to restore the offended party, and may award civil penalties on a "per violation" basis.
 Many State Attorneys General, including in Mississippi, have used this provision of the statutory scheme to bring parens patriae claims on behalf of unnamed individual consumers.
 The promise of civil penalties imposed on a "per violation" basis has led to widescale and sweeping consumer protection claims against pharmaceutical companies, product manufacturers, banks, software companies and other big target defendants.
-It has also led to the much-criticized practice of the State Attorneys General partnering with private contingency fee attorneys who are incentivized to seek the maximum amount of civil penalty awards.
-The constitutional and statutory legality of that practice is under attack in numerous states, including Mississispi.
+It has also led to the much-criticized practice of the State